super-bunny/json-pld-cli/README.md

 # json-pld-cli
-CLI to generate and manipulate Project Log Document JSON
+CLI to generate and get stat from Project Log Document JSON